jraphx.nn.conv

 • out_features (int) – Size of each output sample.

-• root_weight (bool, optional) – If set to False, the layer will not add transformed root node features to the output. (default: True)
+• root_weight (bool, default: True) – If set to False, the layer will not add transformed root node features to the output. (default: True)

-• bias (bool, optional) – If set to False, the layer will not learn an additive bias. (default: True)
+• bias (bool, default: True) – If set to False, the layer will not learn an additive bias. (default: True)

-• rngs (Optional[Rngs], default: None) – Random number generators for initialization.
+• rngs (Rngs) – Random number generators for initialization.

 Shapes: